albar965/littlenavmap-manual/src/en/MENUS.rst

 Run Web Server
 ^^^^^^^^^^^^^^^

-Starts the internal web server of *Little Navmap* using the first valid IPv4 address.
+Starts or stops the internal web server of *Little Navmap*.
 Access the web page using the menu item ``Open Web server Page in Browser`` below.

 See chapter :doc:`WEBSERVER` for detailed information and options page :ref:`options-web-server` for configuration options.